Speaking a foreign language can be intimidating.

 The Pimsleur Method was developed by applied linguistics scholar Paul Pimsleur (1927-1976).
-It is meant to mimic the way we master our first language as children, through immersion in conversation, listening, and speaking.
+It’s meant to mimic the way we master our first language as children, through immersion in conversation, listening, and speaking.

 The method revolves around four basic principles: graduated interval recall, anticipation, core vocabulary, and organic learning.

-What that basically means is you listen to a conversation and then gradually go through each word and phrase of the conversation until you are able to master it.
+What that basically means is you listen to a conversation and then gradually go through each word and phrase of the conversation until you’re able to master it.

 It’s available in both short courses and full courses that go from Beginner to Advanced levels.

-Pimsleur is not an app like Duolingo, it’s simply an audio program that you listen to with optional reading supplements provided here and there.
+Pimsleur is not like Duolingo, it’s an audio program that you listen to with optional reading supplements provided here and there.

-You can purchase the MP3s online or check your local library for the CD set.
+You can purchase the program online, access it via the Pimsleur app, or check your local library for the CD set.

 The program is designed for you to spend 30 minutes per day, and the Pimsleur website claims you can reach an intermediate level of fluency in your target language without ever really “studying.”